-Platforms in the region consist of: oilseeds, grains, rice, finance, cotton, juice, coffee, sugar, fertilizers and inputs and metals.
-The Group had two offices in North Latin America and employed 13,000 employees at peak season.
-It currently owns or operates 17 processing assets and 53 logistical assets.
+Platforms in the region consist of: oilseeds, grains, juice, sugar, rice, fertilizers and inputs, cotton, coffee, finance and metals.
+The Group had two offices in North Latin America and employed 12,200 employees at peak season.
+It currently owns or operates 17 processing assets and 57 logistical assets.
 In addition, the Group farms orange groves.